dexidp/website/content/docs/getting-started.md

 Login to dex through the example app using the following steps.

-1. Navigate to the example app in your browser at http://localhost:5555/ in your browser.
+1. Navigate to the example app at http://localhost:5555/ in your browser.
 2. Hit "login" on the example app to be redirected to dex.
+3. Choose an option to authenticate:
+   * "Login with Example" to use mocked user data.
-3. Choose the "Login with Email" and enter "admin@example.com" and "password"
+   * "Login with Email" to fill the form with static user credentials `admin@example.com` and `password`.
 4. Approve the example app's request.
 5. See the resulting token the example app claims from dex.